 The famously sappy Frank Capra gets sentimental in It's a Wonderful Life.
 Even though the film was made in 1946, it remains one of the most-watched holiday films today.
 It is currently #20 on AFI's list of The Greatest American Films of All Time.
 Not a commercial success at the time, the movie did round up five Oscar nominations, including Best Picture.
 It could have won any or all of those five awards, but it was probably James Stewart going home empty-handed that hurt the most.

-#49 on The Most Rewatchable Moviessee more on It's a Wonderful Life
+#94 on The Best Movies for Kidssee more on It's a Wonderful Life

 The master of suspense Alfred Hitchcock never won an Academy Award, which says a lot about the whole awards process, considering that he is widely regarded as one of the best directors in the history of cinema.
 His signature film, Pyscho, was nominated for four Oscars.
 Hitchcock probably should have won for Best Director, but he wasn't even recognized by the Academy in 1961.
 Psycho is currently ranked 14th on AFI's list of the Greatest American Films of All Time.